Proposed Updates

 The Adopt-A-Lot program empowers residents to transform city-owned vacant land into temporary, community-serving spaces such as edible gardens, rainwater collection systems, and other urban agriculture projects.
-Designed to be low-barrier and accessible, the program allows participants to focus their energy and resources on activating land rather than navigating complicated processes.
+Designed to be low-barrier and accessible, the program allows participants to focus their energy and resources on activating land by providing land access without monthly fees.

 All city-owned vacant lots that are not in the purchase pipeline or designated for other specific uses are eligible for adoption.